Cardoso222/URL-Shortener/README.md

 #How to Use

-- This application have one simple workflow, you just can use the WebView 'http://localhost/URLshortener/views/' who make through ajax one requisition to encode or decode the url.
+- This application have one simple workflow, you just can use the WebView 'http://localhost/URL-Shortener/views/' who make through ajax one requisition to encode or decode the url.

 OR

 - You can just use in your application making some requests to 'URLencoder.php' or 'URLdecoder.php' passing the url through POST or GET and he's brings to you the json result.

+***
+- The number of decode requests, of all shortened urls, are inside of database column `requests`.